smwemeke/asd-lab2/README.md

-Task 1: Identify and present the Software Requirements in a list of short statements.
+Task 1: Software Requirements in a list of short statements.
 1. Web-based application – To manage growing network of dental surgeries
 2. Office Manager
 -	Registers Dentists